 Through combining LR’s sector specialisms with expert insight and flexible technology, our team have been able to support some of the largest and most complex food and beverage businesses through challenging times.

-Stuart Kelly, Head of Retail and Hospitality Assurance Services at Lloyd’s Register, discusses some of the key themes behind our customised assurance services and explains why the option of a tailored service often helps identify and eliminate risks which aren’t commonly identified by traditional certification.
+Stuart Kelly, Head of Commercial, Customised Assurance at Lloyd’s Register, discusses some of the key themes behind our customised assurance services and explains why the option of a tailored service often helps identify and eliminate risks which aren’t commonly identified by traditional certification.

 What exactly is customised assurance?